Salma3Hamdy/Multi-Stage-Attack-Detection-Alert-Correlation/README.md

 pip install -r requirements.txt
 ```

+A small built-in sample (archive/sample_alerts.csv) is included so you can run the dashboard straight away without downloading the full dataset, just launch the dashboard and click "Use built-in sample."
-The full **CIC-IDS-2017** dataset and the large enriched/training CSVs are not included in this repo due to size (GitHub's 100 MB per-file limit).
-Download the original dataset from the [official CIC source](https://www.unb.ca/cic/datasets/ids-2017.html), then run the feature-build script to regenerate the enriched data.
+The full CIC-IDS-2017 dataset and the large enriched/training CSVs are not included due to size.
+To work with the complete data, download the original dataset from the official CIC source (https://www.unb.ca/cic/datasets/ids-2017.html) and run the feature-build script to regenerate the enriched data.

 ### Run the pipeline